 Photo: Vision Zero Network

 Listed below are several resources of research and strategies on the role media plays in road safety.
-Some include approaches and ideas from other countries that have been practiced across the years and have shown promising outcomes.
+Some include approaches and ideas from other countries that have been practiced over the years and have shown promising outcomes.

 This page will continue to be updated with resources as we come across new information, so please continue to check our site for updates.
 Have a resource to share?
 Please contact us at safetrec@berkeley.edu.